percona/pmm-doc/docs/setting-up/client/haproxy.md

 by PMM.
 If not specified, they are substituted automatically as `<node>-haproxy`.

+During adding here is connection check (can be skipped by flag --skip-connection-check).
+If HAProxy doesnt running properly on given port then you will see error message:
+Connection check failed: Get "http://127.0.0.1:8404/metrics": dial tcp 127.0.0.1:8404: connect: connection refused.

 The output of this command may look as follows:

 ```